netsec-ethz/scion-box/README.md

+## :warning: Discontinued

+The functionality of scion-web and scion-coord and parts of scion-box have been combined into a new web app in the netsec-ethz/scionlab repository.
+As a consequence, this repository will be archived.

 # Setup
 The vision for SCION boxes is that they could either run as dedicated ASes or as SCIONLab ASes to which the other ASes could connect to with minimal setup required from the end user.
 Boxes are remotely administrated and the user can interact with the box via the SCION coordination service.